mycelium-com/wallet-android/README.md

     gradlew.bat build

- - voila, you have an mbw.apk that you can install to your phone.
+ - voila, look into wallet/public/mbw/build/apk to see the generated apk. there are versions for prodnet and testnet.

 alternatively you can install the latest version from the play store at